ymunemasa/data-tutorials/tutorials/hortonworks/realtime-event-processing-with-hdf/rtep-3.md

 ### A.1 Start the Trucking Demo

 1\.
-Navigate to the base of the trucking demo project folder, make sh files executable, then execute the rundemo.sh script.
+Navigate to the base of the trucking demo project folder, make shell files executable, then execute the rundemo.sh script.
 Starting the demo may take 15 - 20 minutes:

 ~~~
 cd ~/iot-truck-streaming